zekesixniner/gopro-telemetry-tool-win/README.md

 ## ⚠️ Windows SmartScreen warning

-When running the installer or the app for the first time, Windows may show a SmartScreen warning.
+When running the app for the first time, Windows may show a SmartScreen warning.
 This is expected for open source software without a paid code signing certificate.

-## Installation
 To proceed safely:
 1. Click **"More info"**
 2. Click **"Run anyway"**